Hierarchy

 This is the most common form of hierarchy.
 You use it to assign relative importance.
 A magazine page is a perfect example:

 A ‘magazine’ page that illustrates good design principles, but has nonsense writing.
-The magazine has a full page image of a fashionable woman in a blouse, the opposing have has a large title, a smaller subtitle, and two callout boxes on a page otherwise filled with text.
+The magazine has a full page image of a fashionable woman in a blouse, the opposing half has a large title, a smaller subtitle, and two callout boxes on a page otherwise filled with text.
 One of the callout boxes is yellow, the other is grey.

 1. First: The large, bold Title.